opensearch-project/documentation-website/_search-plugins/knn/api.md

 ## Delete model

-You can delete a particular model in the cluster.
+You can delete a model in the cluster by using the DELETE operation.
+See the following usage example.

 #### Usage